Travel writing based on first-hand experience

 - Falafel Arafe: Located on Kikar Prachi Street, this stall is known for serving the best falafels in the city.
 Enjoy a generously filled pita bread with falafel at an affordable price.

-- Flooka: Specializing in seafood, Flooka offers dishes made from the highest quality fish.
+- Flooka: Specialising in seafood, Flooka offers dishes made from the highest quality fish.
 While it may not be the most budget-friendly option, the quality and experience are well worth the cost.

 Where to stay on a trip to Acre?